k8ieone/srht-docker/README.md

 # About this fork
 This is a fork of [comcloudway's repo](https://git.sr.ht/~comcloudway/docker-hut).
-The aim of this fork is to create multiarch images for sourcehut.
+The aim of this fork is to create pre-built multiarch images for sourcehut.
+I use [Docker Buildx Bake]https://docs.docker.com/engine/reference/commandline/buildx_bake/) to simplify the build process.
-The images are built with GitHub actions every week.
-They are not versioned in any way.
+The images are built every week and are not versioned in any way.
 The rest of this README is unaltered.

 ## sourcehut ♥ docker